ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 Then, configure the project template as follows:

 1. Project name: **Arm64EC.Porting.Vectors**
-2. Location: Select any location you want.
+2. Location: Select any location you want
 3. Solution name: **Arm64EC.Porting.MSBuild**
-4. Remember to uncheck Place solution and project in the same directory.
+4. Remember to uncheck *Place solution and project in the same directory*

 The configuration should look this: